PrimeTimeTran/next-blog/data/blog/system-design/flask.md

 title: 'System Design: Build a web API with Flask'
 date: '2019-08-20'
 tags: ['System Design', 'Flask', 'Python']
-summary: Create a web api using Flask, a micro web framework written in Python
+summary: 'Create a web api using Flask, a micro web framework written in Python'
 ---

 # Introduction

 Over the years web frameworks of varying complexity have been developed.

-Among the simpler micro frameworks exist solutions such as Javascripts's [Express](https://expressjs.com/en/starter/installing.html), Ruby's [Sinatra](https://sinatrarb.com/), & Python's [Flask](https://flask.palletsprojects.com/en/stable/).
+Among these are micro frameworks such as Javascripts's [Express](https://expressjs.com/en/starter/installing.html), Ruby's [Sinatra](https://sinatrarb.com/), & Python's [Flask](https://flask.palletsprojects.com/en/stable/).

+They're designed to be minimal & flexible compared to more fully featured frameworks like [NestJS](https://nestjs.com/), [Ruby on Rails](https://rubyonrails.org/), [Django](https://www.djangoproject.com/), enabling developers to build & ship products much more quickly.

 In this post we'll take a look at [Flask](https://flask.palletsprojects.com/en/stable/).